 The Bridge In Arnhem

 About 75 years ago, in September 1944, this famous bridge was the center of a ferocious battle between British paratroopers and German SS armored divisions.
 The brave British paratroopers fought a heroic fight against the German tanks.
-Still, they were outnumbered and outgunned because they could not match the heavy material that the Germans could bring into the field against the British.
+Still, they were outnumbered and outgunned because they could not match the heavy material the Germans could bring into the field against the British.

 If in the years to come, any man says to you ‘I fought at Arnhem,’ take off your hat to him and buy him a drink, for this is the stuff of which England’s greatness is made.